-The snow has settled, and Mother Nature laid it on thick.
-Now, with proper sled, tube, or cafeteria tray in hand, you’re ready to hit the slopes.
+The snow keeps falling, and Mother Nature is laying it on thick.
+Now, with proper sled, tube, or cafeteria tray in hand, you’ll be ready to hit the slopes.
 Below are 21 tried-and-true top spots in the Boston area that are great for urban sledding.
 Scroll down to browse a Google Map.
 Let us know in the comments where you like to go.

 With plenty of space and its central location, the Common is a solid—though predictable—urban sledding destination.

 Corey Hill Outlook Park

 True to its name, this spot on Summit Ave. boasts an excellent view of the city.
 The short and steep slopes make it a winning location for spritely teens and college students who can bail quickly.
 Maybe take your toddlers elsewhere.

 With hills of all sizes and inclines, Larz Anderson Park is probably one of the popular spots in the area.
 The only downside are the crowds, but that’s part of the fun, right?